NANGA CHALLENGE 2020

 Entry fee Includes: The race, Lunch, Tee Shirt, fun, random prize giving.

 NOT INCLUDED: Park-entry and overnight camping passes are not included.

-Park-entry passes have to be purchased separately either at the gate or through the DPAW website, click HERE
+Park-entry passes have to be purchased separately either at the gate, for a discount to RAC members via their website, or through the DPAW website, click HERE